vprimachenko/Sublime-Colorcoder/readme.md

 To properly work Colorcoder need an appropriately modified color scheme.
 On the first run plugin will try its best to automatically modify your current scheme. :grey_exclamation: the plugin will not actually modify the scheme but create a modified copy in its own directory and apply it.
 You can use `Tools`▶`Packages`▶`Colorcoder`▶` Tweak Colorcode on current color scheme` (or <kbd>CTRL</kbd><kbd>SHIFT</kbd><kbd>P</kbd> it) to modify the colors a bit (you can change the lightness and saturation).
+Colorcoder also needs an "good" language definition, which it does not activate automatically but leave you the choise to do so, read below for more.

 ##Supported Languages
 As few language definitions provided by Sublime are insufficient for optimal Colorcoder results i bundle tailored definitions.
 So far its